pedrorgirardi/Pep/README.md

     // If you would like to add a custom suffix to the number of highlighted regions in the status bar.
     "view_status_show_highlighted_suffix": "",

-    // Number of seconds to delay the analysis after a view is modified.
-    "analysis_delay": 0.6,

-    // It's unlikely to need to analyze scratch views,
-    // but you can run the command to analyze a view if you need it.
-    "analyze_scratch_view": false,

-    // True if you would like to analyse your project's sources when the plugin is loaded.
-    // (Doesn't do anything if there isn't a *.sublime-project file.)
-    "analyze_paths_on_plugin_loaded": true,

-    // True if you would like to analyze your project's sources when the project is loaded.
-    // (Doesn't do anything if there isn't a *.sublime-project file.)
-    "analyze_paths_on_load_project": true,

-    // True if you would like to analyse your project's classpath when the plugin is loaded.
-    // (Doesn't do anything if there isn't a *.sublime-project file.)
-    "analyze_classpath_on_plugin_loaded": true,

-    // True if you would like to analyze your project's classpath when the project is loaded.
-    // (Doesn't do anything if there isn't a *.sublime-project file.)
-    "analyze_classpath_on_load_project": true,

     // True if you would like to highlight vars, local bindings and keywords usages.
     "automatically_highlight": false,